Anzac Day in Vietnam

 STAR INCLUSIONS ★ Reunification Palace ★ War Remnants Museum ★ Ben Thanh Market ★ Welcome dinner

 This morning, we depart Ho Chi Minh City for a 2-hour drive northwest to the Cu Chi tunnels, an immense network of connecting underground tunnels used by the VC as hiding spots during combat.
 Originally dug in 1948 for the guerrillas to shelter from French air and ground sweeps, the tunnels also served as living quarters, communication and supply routes, and housed hospitals, food and weapons caches throughout the Vietnam War.
 We will visit the underground villages for a better understanding of the tunnels’ history, the hardship of life in the tunnels and the Vietnamese resilience during combat.
-We will then drive to the home of a former VC soldier (now a farmer) where we will join him and his family for a home cooked meal.
-After lunch, walk with him through his garden and listen to his stories of life during and after the war.
+We will then have lunch before returning to Ho Chi Minh City for an evening at leisure.
 (B, L)

 Today we will travel to Long Tan, the site of Australia’s most costly battle of the Vietnam War.
 Our first stop is Nui Dat, Australia’s main combat base in Vietnam from 1966 to 1971.
 While here we will explore the old bunkers, Kangaroo helicopter pad, SAS Hill and Luscombe Airfield.
 We will then head to nearby Long Tan village to see the Long Tan Cross, the memorial erected by Australian troops in 1966 to remember their fallen comrades.
 Marvel in the panoramas of rubber plantations that flank the battleground and imagine the rich and troubled history still tangible on these grounds.
 We will hold a private and discreet commemorative service at Nui Dat or Long Tan to acknowledge Anzac Day.
 The journey continues at the Horseshoe, a former Australian Fire Support Base.
 We will then continue to Vung Tau, a major rest and support area for Australian troops during the war, where we will enjoy a local meal together.
 (B, L, D)